Good Ole' Bottles

 INSPECTIONS and PHOTOS -

 Inspections are very important.
-Your bottle will be inspected several times throughout the cleaning process.
+Your bottle(s) will be inspected before and several times throughout the cleaning process.

-The first inspection is right after the bottle has been received.
-A complete, magnified, visual inspection for stain level, scratches, chips, large bubbles, burst bubbles, small fractures, and in general, 'tumbling worthiness'.
+The first 'in depth' inspection is right after the bottle(s) have been received, noting scratches, chips, large bubbles, burst bubbles, small fractures, and in general, 'tumbling worthiness'.

-Next, high-definition photos cataloging 100% coverage of the bottle will be taken.
-Sometimes a photo will identify a tiny crack or chip not detected by other means.
-(It is highly recommended that the customer thoroughly inspect and take their own set of photos prior to shipping their bottle for cleaning).
+By customer request, high-definition photos cataloging 100% coverage of the bottle(s) will be taken.
+Sometimes a photo could identify a tiny crack or chip not detected by other means.
+(It is highly recommended that the customer thoroughly inspect and take their own set of photos prior to shipping their bottle(s) for cleaning).

-When all questions and concerns are resolved...
+When all questions and concerns have been answered and noted...

 ...the tumbling begins!
 Along with more inspections.
-For as long as the bottle needs to be tumbled, inspections are performed at regular intervals.
+For as long as a bottle needs to be tumbled, inspections are performed at regular intervals.
 Intervals can range anywhere from 12-hours to 48-hours depending on the type of cleaning being done.

 "What if my bottle is 'DAMAGED' in shipping?"